FindMySchool LogoFindMySchool

 Corridors are orderly, and uniform standards are high.
 Students wear black blazers with the school crest, and the expectation of smartness extends to conduct.
 The atmosphere is one of purposeful learning, supported by a strong sense of belonging.
 The "Saint Aidan's Family" is a phrase often used by leadership, and for many families in this semi-isolated peninsula, the school serves as a vital community hub as well as an educational institution.

-Saint Aidan's delivers solid academic outcomes that consistently exceed the national average, reflecting both the quality of teaching and the supportive home backgrounds of many students.
-In 2024, the school achieved a Progress 8 score of +0.06.
+Saint Aidan's delivers solid academic outcomes, reflecting both the quality of teaching and the supportive home backgrounds of many students.
+The current Progress 8 score is +0.06.
 This positive figure indicates that students make slightly more progress here than they would in an average school across England, irrespective of their starting points.

-The Attainment 8 score, which measures average achievement across eight key subjects, stood at 47.8.
-This sits above the England average of roughly 46, demonstrating that students generally leave with good passes in core disciplines.
-In terms of ranking, Saint Aidan's places 1845th in England for GCSE outcomes (FindMySchool ranking).
-Locally, it performs strongly, ranking 2nd among secondary schools in the Poulton-le-Fylde area.
+The Attainment 8 score, which measures average achievement across eight key subjects, is 47.0.
+This gives a solid attainment picture, with students generally leaving with useful passes in core disciplines.
+For ranking, Saint Aidan's places 2,436th in England for GCSE outcomes (FindMySchool ranking).
+Locally, it ranks 2nd among secondary schools in the Poulton-le-Fylde area.

-Performance places the school in the middle 35% of schools in England, meaning it reflects solid performance in line with the middle 35% of schools in England (25th to 60th percentile).
-The percentage of students achieving Grade 5 or above in English and Maths is a key metric, and while the EBacc entry rate is 40.5% (in line with national trends), those who enter the suite of subjects generally perform well, with an average EBacc point score of 4.21.
+Performance sits in the national middle range.
+The percentage of students achieving Grade 5 or above in English and Maths is a key metric, and the EBacc entry rate is 37.7%.
+Those who enter the suite of subjects generally perform solidly, with an average EBacc point score of 4.2.

 England ranks and key metrics (where available)